premchander-revature/interviewquestions/Interview Ques/oops.md

 ---

-6. How to achieve abstraction in a Java program?
+6. How to achieve abstraction in a Java program?p1

  ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)